under construction

 Here is another special purpose counter....
 For this version the whole control system is made in SMD to make it as small as possible, as small as a tiny matchbox, for build-in in a small metal mixer box in a 0 - 200 MHz sweeper system.
 Overthere in the box available were input frequency as well as a marker oscillator, who now also functions as a clock oscillator.
 Design problem: the whole range from zero to 200, standard components don't reach 200 MHz, prescalers don't go under 50 MHz to zero.
 So two input circuits in parallel are needed with the same divide ratio.
 Somewhere (halfway) the varicap control voltage range a switchover is made from the 0 - 40/60 MHz to the 40/60 - 200 MHz input circuits that work in parallel.
 You don't even notice the switch-over during tuning!!

 Again, all because 0 to about 50 MHz is impossible for a standard ECL prescaler.
-More than 50 MHz from zero is possible by the use of very fast 74HC74 SMD dividers ( NO HCT !!) with a transistor buffer in front, I got the fast HC74 from scrap from defective motherboards.
+More than 50 MHz from zero is possible by the use of very fast 74HC74 SMD dividers ( NO HCT !!) with a transistor buffer in front, I got the fast SMD HC74 from scrap from defective motherboards.
 Timing principle is comparable with the above "Sony" counter, also with 64 msec refresh.
 Layout boards available in SMD for control and standard layout for divider and display latch.
 Again with ripple blanking!

 The set with all the sketch drawings in one PDF